ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - e - Node - Custom Middleware.md

 - Demo: run & explain what it has created
   - package.json
     - scripts
-    - installed bcryptjs, connect-mongo and express-session
+    - dependencies (bcryptjs + connect-mongo + express-session)
   - /config/index.js added configuration for sessions
   - /routes/auth.js
     - signup
-      - note: we have automatic login
     - login
     - logout
       - note: it's a GET request
+  - IMPORTANT:
+    - see that routes are mounted in `app.js` (ex. on top of "/auth")
+    - ex. `/auth/signup`
   - /middlewares

-- Students can use that to generate project-2
+- Students can use that to generate project2